-1) Have A Holly Jolly Christmas - The original version by Burl Ives is still the best!
+1) Have A Holly Jolly Christmas - The original version of this tune by Burl Ives is still the best!

-5) A Christmas Carol - Watch ONLY the black and white 1951 movie version (pictured) of this classic tale starring Alistair Sim.
-No others can match it.
+5) A Christmas Carol - Watch ONLY the black and white 1951 movie version (pictured above of this classic tale starring Alistair Sim.
+Sim really defined Scrooge for generations.
+No others can match this depiction.

 Christmas reached a sort of zenith in America in the 1950s.
 It was a glorious time for home, family and Christmas.
 Maybe it was the aftermath of the war and the prosperity that followed that made everything so Christmasy.

 Or maybe it was just those crazy 50s novelty songs, all that sentimentality and brave new inventions like spray snow and angel hair that made the difference.
 Who knows?